lSoleyl/blobs.db/ClientLib/ClientLib.md

 # Client lib

-This will be the DLL to link into the client programm to be able to connect to blobs.db and actually talk to the database server.
+This static library holds the client logic and implementation of client datastructures.
-It will provide some needed abstractions to avoid writing much boilerplate.
+This library is used to reuse the client logic between ClientDLL and CLientDLLStandalone.

 ## The client needs to know the commit id of each blob